patrickfspring/React-Geomaps/README.md

 along with many other articles on the internet

-By intention, the number of commits is low as republishing changes to this view was still a work in progress at the end of this project.
+By intention, the number of commits is low as republishing changes to this view was still a work in progress at the end of this effort.